Time Management & My Journey – How I juggle between my full time job, masters in engineering, blog & personal life

 The reason I explained my journey above is to show you how passionate I am about every single thing I am doing in my life.

 Additionally, I use my blog as a platform to improve and change the thinking of many.
-I upload several articles to help people judge the good from bad in this industry.
+This is why I upload several articles to help people judge the good from bad in this industry.

 2. Did you like your new job as a Consultant?